Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_veteran_enabled                         0       // Whether or not the veteran should spawn ttt_doctor_enabled                          0       // Whether or not the doctor should spawn ttt_trickster_enabled                       0       // Whether or not the trickster should spawn ttt_jester_enabled                          0       // Whether or not the jester should spawn ttt_swapper_enabled                         0       // Whether or not the swapper should spawn ttt_clown_enabled                           0       // Whether or not the clown should spawn
+ttt_veteran_enabled                         0       // Whether or not the veteran should spawn ttt_doctor_enabled                          0       // Whether or not the doctor should spawn ttt_trickster_enabled                       0       // Whether or not the trickster should spawn ttt_paramedic_enabled                       0       // Whether or not the paramedic should spawn ttt_jester_enabled                          0       // Whether or not the jester should spawn ttt_swapper_enabled                         0       // Whether or not the swapper should spawn ttt_clown_enabled                           0       // Whether or not the clown should spawn